Set theory, logic, and homeomorphism groups of manifolds: Introduction

 The \emph{theory} of $\Homeo(M)$, denoted $\Th(\Homeo(M))$, consists of all first-order $\mL$-sentences $\psi$ such that $\Homeo(M)\models\psi$.
 We will say that $\Homeo(M)$ is \emph{first-order rigid} if for all manifolds $N$, we have that $M$ is homeomorphic to $N$ if and only if $\Th(\Homeo(M))=\Th( \Homeo(N))$.
 When the theories agree, we also write $\Homeo(M)\equiv \Homeo(N)$, and say that these two groups are \emph{elementarily equivalent}.
 The first-order theory of homeomorphism groups of compact manifolds was investigated in~\cite{KKdlN22,KKdlN2025,KdlN2023,KdlN2024}.

 Similarly, if $g\in\Homeo(M)$, the \emph{type} of $g$, written $\tp(g)$, consists of all first-order formulae $\psi(v)$ in one variable $v$ such that $\Homeo(M)\models\psi(g)$.

-In this paper, we will consider two mutually inconsistent extensions of Zermelo--Frankel (ZF) set theory, namely G\"odel constructibility and projective determinacy; see~\cite{hinman-book,devlin-book} for background and discussion.
-Roughly, G\"odel constructibility, often written V=L, is a restriction on the scope of the power set operation, and asserts that the only sets which exist at a particular level $V_{\alpha+1}$ of Zermelo's cumulative hierarchy are ones which are definable in the language of set theory, with parameters in the preceding level $V_\alpha$.
+In this paper, we will compare two incompatible set-theoretic hypotheses.
+The first is G\"odel constructibility, denoted {V=L}; see~\cite{hinman-book,devlin-book} for background and discussion.
+Roughly, {V=L} is a restriction on the scope of the power set operation, and asserts that the only sets which exist at a particular level $V_{\alpha+1}$ of Zermelo's cumulative hierarchy are ones which are definable in the language of set theory, with parameters in the preceding level $V_\alpha$.
 Under {V=L}, the Axiom of Choice and the Continuum Hypothesis are both theorems.
-Importantly for us, under {V=L}, there is a projectively definable well-ordering of $\R$, or more generally of an analytically presented Polish space.
+Importantly for us, under {V=L}, there is a projectively definable well-ordering of $\R$, or more generally of a definably presented Polish space.

-Projective determinacy (PD) is another extension of ZFC, which adopts the axiom that for a $2$-player infinite game of perfect information on $\N$ with a projective winning condition, one of the two players has a winning strategy.
-The specific consequence of PD which we will use is that every projective subset of Cantor space $2^{\N}$ is Lebesgue measurable; see~\cite{kechris-book}.
+Recall that a subset $A$ of a topological space $X$ has the \emph{Baire property} if it differs (by set-theoretic difference) from an open set by a \emph{meager set}, i.e.~ one contained in a countable union of nowhere dense closed sets.
+The second hypothesis used in this paper is the following projective regularity assertion:

+Equivalently for the applications below, every projective subset of the standard projective code spaces used in this paper has the Baire property.
+The better known regularity axiom \emph{projective determinacy} (PD) implies $\mathsf{PBP}$; however, the proofs of non-classification below use only $\mathsf{PBP}$ and the associated category zero-one laws, not determinacy itself.

 Our first results relate first-order rigidity of homeomorphism groups of noncompact manifolds to extensions of ZFC:

 \begin{thm} Suppose {V=L} holds.
 Then homeomorphism groups of manifolds are first-order rigid; that is, for all pairs $M,N$ of connected manifolds without boundary, we have $\Homeo(M)\equiv \Homeo(N)$ if and only if $M$ and $N$ are homeomorphic. \end{thm}